DuarteGirao/MasterNOVAIMS/Business Intelligence/Read.md

 <br>

 ## File BI_Dimensions
-This Excel file has 5 sheets (product, manufacturer, geo, stores, and staff).
+This Excel file has 5 sheets (product, manufacturer, geo, stores, and staff): <br>
 • “Product” sheet provides us information on the existing products ID and products names, and their respective manufacturer ID, category, and price;<br>
 • “Manufacturer” sheet provides us with information of the manufacturer ID and their